What Is Reiki?

 Chujiro Hayashi continued his studentship of Usui Shiki Ryoho by opening a clinic.
 His clinic allowed him to observe the effects of the treatment on many people with many different ailments.
 Mrs. Hawayo Takata of Hawaii recovered from her serious ailments at Hayashi’s Reiki clinic and became his first student who did not live in Japan.
 She practiced and taught throughout the US and Canada from 1937 to her death in 1980.
 Her legacy of treatment throughout these years and her dedicated living within the Reiki practice gave all of her students the benefit of Mikao Usui's gift.
-Her granddaughter, Phyllis Lei Furumoto, now carries on her work until her death in 2019.
+Her granddaughter, Phyllis Lei Furumoto, carried on her work until her death in 2019.
 Two weeks prior to that Phyllis acknowledged Johannes Reindl as her successor.

 Usui Shiki Ryoho is taught through an oral tradition of teaching, sharing information, and exchanging treatments.
 This practice is not something that can be learned by reading a book—it is something to experience by receiving a treatment, taking a class, and talking with Reiki practitioners, students, and masters who practice this form.